AndreMRego/islands-architecture/README.md

 ### 4.1 Limited Support

-The concept is still in a nascent stage, the only options available to developers to implement Islands are to use one of the few frameworks available or develop the architecture yourself.
+The concept is still in a nascent stage, and currently, developers have only a few options to implement Islands: either using one of the few available frameworks or developing the architecture themselves.

 ### 4.2 Community Suport

-Community discussion about the idea is in the beginning.
-So if you have some problem during the implementation you don't find many answers is community blogs.
+Community discussions about the idea are in the early stages.
+Therefore, if you encounter any problems during the implementation, you may not find many answers in community blogs.

 ### 4.3 Highly interactive